If you just got a new ride and it’s time to replace the brake pads, you may want to know disc brake pad sizes and if all brake pads are the same.

 Brake pads play an essential role in every vehicle’s braking system.
 They enable the driver to safely slow or bring a vehicle to a complete stop.
 However, they are one of the more mysterious, misunderstood products that will go on your car.

-There are a lot of different options available on the market shelves.
+There are many options available on the market shelves.
 They come in different designs and with different materials.
 So, are brake pads universal?
 We’ll answer that as we progress.
 But first, let’s look at the types of brake pads.

 Types Of Brake Pads

 Believe it or not, the ability to stop within the shortest distance when you depress the brake pedal far outweighs the engine speed.
 Therefore, safety should always be the no.1 priority when driving.
-That said, brake pads are one of the major safety components in a vehicle.
+That said, brake pads are among the most important safety components in a vehicle.

 They help ensure the driver gains the desired braking response when he steps on the brake pedal.
 Brake pads are the braking components that push against the brake rotors to slow or stop the wheel rotation when a driver applies the brake.
 As the pads push against the rotors, friction is created.
 These causes wear and tear on the pads.

-Auto manufacturers and aftermarket producers create pads with friction materials based on the vehicle’s performance and customers’ desires.
-These friction materials are used to convert the car kinetic to thermal energy.
+Auto manufacturers and aftermarket producers produce pads with friction materials tailored to a vehicle’s performance and customers’ preferences.
+These friction materials convert the car’s kinetic energy into thermal energy.
 So basically, when one asks what the types of brake pads are, they mean types of brake pad material.

-There are two brake pads on each wheel, making it four pads on each axle.
+There are two brake pads on each wheel, for a total of four pads per axle.
 Two pads are placed inside the brake caliper.
-Once you depress the brake pedal, the hydraulic brake force pushes the pistons inside the caliper against the rotors to slow or stop the wheel movement.
+Once you depress the brake pedal, the hydraulic brake force pushes the pistons in the caliper against the rotors to slow or stop wheel rotation.

-Therefore, low-quality brake pads will affect the braking response and overall braking power and gradually damage other braking components.
-Unfortunately, for too many drivers, the type of brake pads doesn’t matter as far as they can manage to slow or stop without crashing other vehicles.
+Therefore, low-quality brake pads will affect braking response and overall braking power and will gradually damage other braking components.
+Unfortunately, for too many drivers, the type of brake pads doesn’t matter as long as they can manage to slow or stop without crashing into other vehicles.

 Here are the three most common brake pads available in the market.
 Uh, I’m not talking about types of brake pads on MTB.
 We’re discussing types of brake pads on cars.